CarXTechnologies/dro-map-uploader/README.md

 *[Русская версия](README.ru.md)*

-Step-by-step guide to preparing a track in the Unity project and publishing it.
+Step-by-step guide to preparing a map in the Unity project and publishing it.

+The mod data format is independent of a particular game.
+Binary packages use `mod.cxmod`; Wavefront is the alternative loose-file representation.
+Currently the only content type is `map`.
+A consuming game needs a compatible loader and adapters for rendering, physics and gameplay markers.
+Selecting a publishing platform does not select a file format.

 Tracks can be published to the **Steam Workshop** or to **mod.io**; the vendor is picked at the top of the MapBuilder window.
 Setting up the vendors — SDKs, credentials, sign in — is covered in **[PUBLISHING.md](PUBLISHING.md)**.